Mamoru Takuma

-Mamoru Takuma (宅間 守, Takuma Mamoru) was a Japanese mass murderer who killed eight children in the Ikeda school massacre in Ikeda, Osaka Prefecture, on 8 June 2001.
+Mamoru Takuma (宅間 守, Takuma Mamoru) was a Japanese mass murderer who killed eight children in the Ikeda school massacre in Ikeda, Osaka, on 8 June 2001.

-Takuma had a long history of mentally disturbed and anti-social behaviour, and an extensive criminal record including a conviction for rape.
-He stabbed to death eight students and seriously wounded fifteen others at Ikeda Elementary School in a knife attack that lasted several minutes.
+Takuma had a long history of mentally disturbed and anti-social behavior, and an extensive criminal record including a conviction for rape.
+He stabbed eight students to death and seriously wounded fifteen others at Ikeda Elementary School in a knife attack that lasted several minutes.

 Takuma was convicted in August 2003 and executed on 14 September 2004.